Cups to Ounces Conversion Calculator

 How to Convert Cups to Ounces

-You can use this simple formula to convert:
+For a density given in g/mL, you can use this simple formula to convert:

 Cups and ounces are both commonly used to measure cooking ingredients.

 For cooking applications, most chefs suggest measuring dry ingredients by weight rather than volume to improve accuracy in the measurements.[1]
-The density of dry ingredients can vary for a variety of reasons, such as compaction.
+The density of dry ingredients can vary for a variety of reasons, such as compaction and clumping.

 The best way to ensure an accurate conversion is to use a scale.
 When a scale is not available, a calculator like the one above is a good way to estimate the volume to weight conversion.

-For cooking and baking ingredients, you can get more specific results using our butter, flour, sugar conversion calculators.
+For cooking and baking ingredients, you can get more specific results using our butter, flour, and sugar conversion calculators.

 Keep reading to learn more about each unit of measure.

-How Many Ounces are in a Cup?
+How Many Ounces Are in a Cup?

 The actual weight of a cup will vary depending on the density of the material.
 The table below shows how many ounces of various wet and dry ingredients are in a cup.